luke-chapman/ninja-taisen/README.md

 ```
 python -m venv virtual-environment-name --system-site-packages
 ```
-Next, we activate our Python virtual environment.
-Commands slightly vary according to your OS.
+Next, we `activate` our Python virtual environment.
+Commands vary according to your operating system.
 Either:
 ```
-# Activation - Mac / Linux
-source ./virtual-environment-name/bin/activate

-# Activation - Windows
+source ./virtual-environment-name/bin/activate    # Windows
-.\virtual-environment-name\Scripts\activate

-# Deactivation - Windows / Mac / Linux
+.\virtual-environment-name\Scripts\activate       # Mac / Linux

-deactivate
+deactivate                                        # Useful command to deactivate the environment after activation
 ```
-Now we're ready to install extra packages into our environment.
-We're going to get ninja-taisen itself from local code, but other stuff will be pulled from an internet-based packaged repository:
+Now we're ready to install extra packages into our environment. `cd` to the folder containing this Readme file, and run
 ```
-# Everyone needs this: ninja-taisen and its dependencies
-... 'cd' to the folder containing this ninja-taisen repo ...
-pip install -e ./ninja-taisen
+pip install -e .

-# If you want to run the Jupyter notebooks
-pip install -I jupyter ipython

-# If you want to run testing / linting
-pip install hatch pytest ruff black mypy requests
 ```
+Your local environment is now ready with ninja-taisen and all of its dependencies.

 ## Querying the json endpoint
 ### Launch server